 Using your Grocery List for Ramadan Shopping take notes on what you’ve purchased and any suggestions the butcher gave you.

 Once you get home, take note of all the amounts of meat purchased in pounds for each recipe.
-Keep all the recipes (hopefully from My Halal Kitchen) close by so they’re easy to refer to as you’re cooking in Ramadan.
-I like to keep them in a binder.
+Keep all the recipes close by so they’re easy to refer to as you’re cooking in Ramadan.
+I like to keep mine in a binder or journal.

 Wrap fresh meats using freezer paper plus a freezer bag or any kind of double binding to keep meat fresh and avoid freezer burn.
 I like to label the contents, date and what recipe I’ll be using it for.
 For example, “Ground Chuck for Lasagna, 7/27/2011”.
 Be sure to label plastic bags before adding cold food or the marker won’t work so great.

 So before you let overwhelm get you, just get prepared now and create a process for yourself by utilizing the tools mentioned in this post, whether you have them on hand already or need to stock up.
 Now is a great time to get started!

 Handcrafted Olive Wood Soup Ladle Set – S,M and L (10, 12 and 14 inches ladles) – Asfour Outlet Trademark$54.99

 New Zealand Baby Sheepskin, Ethically Sourced, Silky Soft Natural Length Wool, Un-Shorn Baby Care Lambskin Rug, Premium…$69.99

 Biodegradable Mint Dental Tooth Lace Floss – 2X Refillable Flossers – 100% Organic Natural and Compostable Teeth Silk…$9.97